Little-Endian Snafu

 You learned about this in college classes.
 You thought working SWE jobs in 2022 you’d never have to deal with this.
 But it comes back to trick you at your worst.

-I was tripped by endian-ness when implementing inverted list listno-offset/LO as a fixed-width binary key in RocksDB.
+I was tripped by endian-ness when implementing inverted list listno-offset/LO as a fixed-width byte string key in RocksDB.

 // When offsets list id + offset are encoded in an uint64